lunaticenslaved/obsidian/knowledge base/JavaScript/03_This_And_Objects_Prototype/02_Objects.md

 ## Freeze

 `Object.freeze(..)` takes an existing object, invokes `Object.seal` on it and marks all it's properties as `writable: false`.
 This approach is the highest level of immutability.

+# \[\[Get]]

+To get a value of property a \[\[Get]]() operation is performed.
+The operation does not look just the object for the property.
+It also looks in prototypes chain.
+If the property does not found `undefined` will be returned.

+# \[\[Put]]

+To get a value of property a \[\[Put]] operation is performed.
+How it behaves differs on whether the property exists or not.

+1. If the property exists:

+	1. Is the property an accessor descriptor - call setter.
+	2. Is the property a data descriptor?
+Check `writable`:
+		1. `true` - set value
+		2. `false` - silently fail in non-strict mode and throw `TypeError` in strict-mode.
+	3. Otherwise set the property as normal.

+2. If the property does not exist the way is more complicated. // TODO: add link

+# Getters and Setters

+You can define an accessor descriptor with getter and/or setter for property.
+For it `writable` and `value` settings are ignored.

+If the property has getter and no setter so error is silently thrown when assignment occurs.

+# Existense